-Member of the Chapter Zero Board, Carol Bell has served on the boards of public and private companies as well as charities in the Cultural and Educational sectors for 15 years.
-She was Senior Independent Director of Ophir Energy until its takeover in May 2019 and currently serves on the boards of the BlackRock Energy and Resources Investment Trust, Tharisa plc and Bonheur ASA (a Norwegian listed company with interests in renewable energy).
-Carol is also the Chair of the British School at Athens, Vice President of National Museum Wales, a member of the Council of Cardiff University and has recently become the first female board member of the Football Association of Wales.
+Member of the Chapter Zero Board, Carol Bell has served on the boards of public and private companies as well as charities in the Cultural and Educational sectors for 18 years.
+She currently serves on the boards of the BlackRock Energy and Resources Income Trust, Tharisa plc and Bonheur ASA (a Norwegian listed company with interests in renewable energy).
+Carol is also the first female board member of the Football Association of Wales, where she leads its sustainability strategy, a member of the Council of Research England and Senior Independent Director of the National Physical Laboratory.

 Before writing a PhD in Archaeology and subsequently building a portfolio career, Carol was an investment banker.
 As Head of European Equity Research at JP Morgan, she helped establish the bank’s presence in Equities in Europe and led its global oil and gas team in research.
 She also worked for Credit Suisse, UBS and was a Managing Director of Chase Manhattan’s Global Oil and Gas Group.
 On graduating from Cambridge University in Natural Sciences, she spent six years working for North Sea Oil and Gas companies in business development and strategic planning.